jaylach/kale/README.md

 javelin is a view templating engine for your node.js based RESTful APIs.
 It allows you to treat the data of your API as you would any other view.
-The gain here is that you can separate your view logic from controllers and models. javelin can compile to JSON and XML natively though other builders can be plugged in to allow compilation to any other format.
-The syntax of javeling is inspired by the Ruby gem known as [rabl](https://github.com/nesquena/rabl).
+The gain here is that you can separate your view logic from your controllers and models. javelin can compile to JSON and XML natively but other builders can be plugged in to allow compiling to any other format.
+The syntax of javelin is inspired by the Ruby gem known as [rabl](https://github.com/nesquena/rabl).

-javelin sets out to solve a few main problems.
+javelin sets out with a few main goals in mind:

 * An easy, familiar, way to separate the view logic from your data within RESTful APIs
 * A simple, lightweight templating language that makes sense for application data
-* Ability to serve API data in different formats from the same view
+* Ability to serve your API data in different formats from the same view

 installation
 ------------